Upgraded (film): Plot

 Over the next week, Ana and William continue to spend time together, growing closer.
 As he knows her job is important, he hopes his plan to transfer his work to New York is successful, so they can continue their relationship.

 Claire praises Ana's hard work at the office and promises her a future promotion.
 Renee interrupts their meeting to reveal that a major client has just pulled out of their upcoming auction.
 That client is Catherine, and at that exact moment, William arrives to surprise Ana at work.
 She rushes him out of the building.
 William is suspicious of her behavior and tells her he has nothing to do with his mother's decision.
 He questions whether Ana was using him to secure his mother's sale and breaks up with her.
 Ana is confronted by Claire, who has discovered her lie and her relationship with William's family.
 She is fired and escorted out of the building.

 Ana visits Catherine and confesses the truth.
 Instead of being upset, she is proud of Ana for her honesty.
 After quietly confessing to Ana that she had cancelled the show in hopes of driving up the payout, Catherine agrees to rejoin the auction on the condition that Ana handles the sale.

 Rehired, Ana manages to sell Catherine's art for much more than expected.
 She apologizes to William, who explains that he liked her not because she was rich, but because he thought she was honest.

 Ana returns to New York.
 Six months later, she has not heard from William but is thriving in her career.
 Ana throws a party to celebrate the opening of her art gallery.
 At the end of the night, William arrives with a suitcase after everyone else has left.

 Production

 In August 2022, it was reported that Camila Mendes and Archie Renaux were cast in the film, which entered production in the United Kingdom.
 The following month, it was announced that Marisa Tomei and Lena Olin were part of the cast.

 Soundtrack

 The film was soundtracked by Isom Innis of Foster the People, with several tracks contributed by Rudy Mancuso.
 The soundtrack album was released on 11 April 2024.

 Release

 Upgraded was released by Amazon Prime Video on February 9, 2024.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 59 out of 100, based on nine critics, indicating "mixed or average" reviews.